Dave Lee (basketball)

-David G. Lee (born March 31, 1942) is an American retired professional basketball player.
+David Guy Lee (born March 31, 1942) is an American retired professional basketball player.
 He was a small forward who played two seasons in the American Basketball Association (ABA) as a member of the Oakland Oaks (1967–68) and the New Orleans Buccaneers (1968–69).
-Born in Modesto, California, Lee attended the University of San Francisco where he was drafted during the seventh round (59^{th} pick overall) of the 1964 NBA Draft by the San Francisco Warriors, but he never played for them.
+Born in Modesto, California, Lee attended the University of San Francisco where he was drafted during the seventh round (59^{th} pick overall) of the 1964 NBA draft by the San Francisco Warriors, but he never played for them.